 MTV played a pivotal role in the rebirth of The Monkees in 1986, just in time for the group's 20th Anniversary.
 On February 23 of that year, MTV aired a weekend marathon of The Monkees television series.
 The reaction was overwhelming and it helped to create a second wave of Monkeemania just as the group was set to reunite.
 After the initial success of the "Pleasant Valley Sunday" marathon in February, MTV started to air the series twice a day, seven days a week.
 By April, the show was being screened three times a day.

 Throughout this period, MTV also produced a series of weekday segments called "I Was a Teenage Monkee."
-The clips lasted about two minutes each and featured interviews with Micky Dolenz, Peter Tork, Jim Frawley, Tommy Boyce, Bob Rafelson, Monte Landis, and more.
+The clips lasted about two minutes each and featured interviews with Micky Dolenz, Peter Tork, Jim Frawley, Tommy Boyce, Monte Landis, Jeff Barry, David Winters, Eric Lefcowitz, and others.
 After Micky and Peter acted as guest VJs on May 3 and 4, 1986, a one-hour special aired (hosted by original VJ Alan Hunter) that collected the previous segments.